Sigmmma/c20/src/content/contributing/readme.md

   * Lines

 # Marking a page as a "stub" adds an alert to its header that it's a work in
-# progress and also prevents the page from being added to search and the sitemap
+# progress and also prevents the page from being index by search engines like
+# Google.
+This does not prevent the page from being searchable in c20.
-# (used by search bots).
-Once a page has reached a useful state, remove this flag.
+# Once a page has reached a useful state, remove this flag.
 stub: true

 # Please credit anyone who helped create this page or was a source for its